mooalot/zustand-namespaces/README.md

 ### Flattened

-This approach flattens all namespaces into a single object.
+This approach flattens your namespace into the parent object.

 ```javascript
 {